 The Creative Content and Events Team @UoSMediaCity have been central to our flagship #SciComm partnership with Manchester Science Festival, working with world-leading artists to design remarkable experiences at the sci-art interface.
 It also works with us to produce media training, special events, and to drive creative, digital innovation across the university

 The University's Think Lab conducts research in advanced technology platforms for smart city applications, collaborative engineering, multi-agency collaboration environments, serious game applications, interactive learning and training environments and community spaces.
 Its team work with us to produce compelling digital experiences for #SciComm events.

-Our students are deeply involved in #scicomm and work with us as creatives, event organisers, volunteers and digital reporters.
-Get in touch if you'd like to connect with our student community.
+Our students are deeply involved in #scicomm and independently and with us as creatives, event organisers, patient health activists and digital reporters.

 We value and actively support the creative science communication community, whose skills and imagination inspire our staff and students.
 These amazing people include scientists, artists, designers, communicators, and technologists, all of whom are excited by the possibilities of sharing ideas.
 Here are some of the people we have worked with.